 You will need to make sure you take 15 credit hours of graded coursework in fall (not Pass/Fail or Satisfactory/Unsatisfactory).
 You must enroll in ENC 1101 and MAC 1105 (preferred math), MGF 1106, or MGF 1107, unless you have earned comparable or higher level college credit through AP, IB, AICE, CLEP, and/or dual enrollment.
 Refer to our accelerated credit policy for college credit awarded through an acceleration mechanism.
 Please note, if you have earned accelerated credit towards your English and/or math requirement, you must still take 15 credits in fall.
 You should follow the Academic Program Guide for the specific math requirement for your major and other recommended college courses.
 If you are uncertain on what courses to take, please contact FSU Admissions at 850.644.6200 or email@example.com.

-Your condition of admission into spring requires you to complete MGF 1105, MGF 1106, or MGF 1107, if you have not already earned comparable or higher level college credit for your math requirement through AP, IB, AICE, and/or dual enrollment.
+Your condition of admission into spring requires you to complete MAC 1105, MGF 1106, or MGF 1107, if you have not already earned comparable or higher level college credit for your math requirement through AP, IB, AICE, CLEP, and/or dual enrollment.
 If you do not have the appropriate math requirement completed by the end of fall, you are not eligible for spring enrollment at FSU.
-Check to make sure your college has all ACT, SAT, AP, IB, and AICE official score reports, and any dual enrollment college transcripts to assist with math placement for fall.
-If you are still not approved to take the required math class, you will need to speak to your college advisor about taking a prerequisite class in summer, so you can complete your math requirement in fall.
+Check to make sure TCC has all ACT, SAT, AP, IB, AICE, and CLEP official score reports, and any dual enrollment college transcripts to assist with math placement for fall.

-No, the TCC2FSU program is a separate program for TCC students and not connected to the Spring Offer at FSU.
-While students can transfer from any accredited college, we highly recommend that you consider transferring to us from Tallahassee Community College for priority registration opportunities.
-You should not complete the TCC2FSU program application if you have accepted a Spring Offer at Florida State University.
+No, the Aspire TCC2FSU program is a separate program for TCC students and not connected to the Spring Transfer at FSU.
+As Tallahassee Community College offers priority registration opportunities, we recommend submitting TCC's admissions application early.
+You should not select the Aspire TCC2FSU program option on the application if you have accepted a Spring Transfer at Florida State University.

-All official AP, IB, AICE, and/or CLEP results must be sent to FSU Admissions before the end of summer for college credit awarded through acceleration.
+All official AP, IB, AICE, and/or CLEP results must be sent to the FSU Registrar before the end of summer for college credit awarded through acceleration.

 If you are admitted for spring term, you may purchase general admission tickets for athletic events since your student status does not start until January.

 Students should review FSU housing information at housing.fsu.edu.
-The spring housing contract is made available in September.
-All spring admitted students will receive an email from FSU Housing with important dates and information.
-Since on-campus housing is not guaranteed, it is important for you to submit your housing pre-payment early once the contract opens in September.
+The spring housing contract is made available in late fall.
+Since on-campus housing is not guaranteed, it is important for you to submit your housing pre-payment as soon as the housing contract is completed.
 Housing is determined on a first-come, first-served basis.
-If you have additional questions regarding on-campus housing, please contact FSU Housing at email@example.com.
+If you have additional questions regarding on-campus housing, please contact FSU Housing at firstname.lastname@example.org.

 Spring students do not have a commitment fee.
 You must complete all enrollment steps and meet all conditions of admission to enroll at Florida State University.

-Spring Offer students who apply as AA, degree-seeking applicants may have priority fall registration opportunities at TCC.
-Students will also have access to a TCC academic advisor who will assist in the registration process.
+Spring Transfer students who apply as AA, degree-seeking applicants before June will have access to a TCC academic advisor who will assist in the priority registration process.
 Students and their advisors will work together to create a fall schedule that meets their FSU spring admission conditions and keeps them on-track for their intended major.
 TCC students who join the Tallahassee community starting in the fall are encouraged to secure nearby off-campus housing for the academic year.
-Students are welcome to participate in community and school events held in downtown Tallahassee.*
+Students are welcome to participate in community and school events held in downtown Tallahassee.